igorkll/Gnubox-Maker/README.md

 * output - the finished result of the build
 * .temp - temporary files used during the build process

+## devicetree
+you can create a custom devicetree to connect the perepherals
+* devicetree/PLATFORM_NAME/override.txt - you can specify overrides for .dtb/.dts here, specify a name without an extension
+* devicetree/PLATFORM_NAME/overlays.txt - here you can specify a list of overlays .dtbo/.dtso specify names without extension by separating the names with a line break
+* devicetree/PLATFORM_NAME - here you can add your .dtb and .dtbo files to the image. you can also add it here.dts and .dtso files and they will end up in the image as already compiled .dtb and .dtbo

 ## args
 * you can pass the path to the *.gnb file to gnubox maker and the build will happen automatically after which the program will terminate.
 The GUI will not appear